anujs2099/rhce-sample-exams_1st-edition/lab6.md

      - it writes the message "entry written at \<date\>" where \<date\> is the date of the entry
      - message is written to the file /tmp/cron-keepalive
      - cron file is /etc/cron.d/keep-alive-messages where this cronjob is needed
+-  Write a playbook 'delete-cronjob.yaml' as follows:
+   - runs on ansible1.example.com
+   - delete the cronjob that we setup in the previous playbook 'setup-crontab.yaml'
+   - ensure that the file /etc/cron.d/keep-alive-messages gets deleted as well
+-  Write a playbook 'setup-at-task.yaml' as follows:
+   - runs on ansible2.example.com
+   - a job that runs the command "date > /tmp/my-at-file" after 1 minute
+   - ensure that the job only runs once
+   - ensure that if there is another similar job, a new job is created

 **Task 8**